 Exploring sexual touch is a unique experience because in some ways it is an intense solitary sexual experience that you do together.
 You want to try and be free of any self-consciousness.
 Some people ask the partner being touched to wear a blindfold, or just keep their eyes closed.
 You may find this frees you up to move and touch in ways that might feel awkward if you were being watched.

-If you don’t have impaired vision, look at your partners body as they are lying there.
+If you can, look at your partners body as they are lying there.
 Start with their feet, and slowly work your way up the body, just with your eyes.
-Don’t do this with a critical eye, or even with a goal in mind, just let your eyes wander slowly up your partner’s body, much in the way you might take in a huge canvas in an art gallery.
+Don’t do this with a critical eye, or even with a goal in mind, just let your eyes wander slowly up your partner’s body.
+Pay attention to how they seem to be lying and holding themselves.
+Pay attention also to parts you find especially desireable.
+You may or may not focus on those parts (because what you like and what your partner likes may be different) but noticing is worthwhile.

 You can start on any part of the body.
 But start with the smallest amount of touch you can do while actually making skin to skin contact.
 Consider this to be the tactile version of a whisper.
 Try to keep this going for a while, playing with touching your partner in the quietest and most subtle way you can.